 - Peppermint Oil

 Mice are a huge risk especially when they don’t get anything edible they can chew up on whatever they feel like they can chew even paper cash as you already know by now.

 Where to find them?
-Mice can easily be spotted in areas like uncovered garbage cans, food pantries, near stored seeds and pet or animal food.
+Rodents can easily be spotted in areas like uncovered garbage cans, food pantries, near stored seeds and pet or animal food.

 Setup traps in appropriate areas might yield positive results.
 In known areas like kitchen cabinets, stove and near sink are all better options.